 Essential Job Functions:

-An employee in this position may be called upon to perform any or all of the following essential functions.
-These examples do not necessarily include all of the duties the employee may be expected to perform.
+An employee is this position may be called upon to perform any or all of the following essential functions.
+These examples do not include all of the duties the employee may be expected to perform.
 To perform this job successfully, an individual must be able to perform each essential job function satisfactorily.

 Required Knowledge, Skills, Abilities and Minimum Qualifications:

-The requirements listed below are representative of the knowledge, skills, abilities, and minimum qualifications necessary to perform the essential functions of the position.
+The requirements listed below are representative of the knowledge, skills, abilities and minimum qualifications necessary to perform the essential functions of the position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the job.

 - Skill in effectively communicating ideas and making presentations in a public forum.